PatientIO/MMHT/README.md

 ### Mandrill Mailchimp Templates with Handlebars.

-This tool makes it easy to use 2 template languages, and makes it easy to push compiled templates to mandrill.
+Use handlebars to template mailchimp templates, and push them to mandrill.
 Useful for Localization, or other cases where you want to template a template.

 ## Getting Started